rolling-scopes-school/nodejs-aws-tasks/task4-rds/task.md

 **TASK 4.1**

-Use serverless framework to create a database instance in RDS with PostgreSQL and default configuration.
+Use AWS Console to create a database instance in RDS with PostgreSQL and default configuration.
 RDS instance configuration (Please have a look at Lecture Practical part) Connect to database instance via the tool DBeaver (https://dbeaver.io/download/) or similar tools like DataGrip/PgAdmin and create tables: